 Jurisdiction and procedures in the Magistrates Court

-The procedures in the Magistrates Court are governed by the Magistrates Court Rules Act.
+The procedures in the Magistrates’ Courts are governed by the Magistrates’ Courts Rules made under the Rules Board for Courts of Law Act 107 of 1985.
 These procedures include the rules for filing documents, the rules regarding representation, and the processes involved in pursuing a case in the Magistrates Court.

 It is essential to understand the jurisdiction and procedures in the Magistrates Court to ensure that your case is properly heard and adjudicated.